 Driving in Saint Lucia

-Since we were arriving at the international airport on the south end of the island and departing from the domestic airport in Castries for our flights to St. Vincent, we decided that we needed a car for our stay on the island.
+Since we are arriving at the international airport on the south end of the island and departing from the domestic airport in Castries for our flights to St. Vincent, we decide that we need a car for our stay on the island.

-Dave pays $22 USD for a local driver’s license which was easily obtained at the rental car counter.
-In Saint Lucia, they drive on the left (not my husband’s favorite – see Ireland trip last summer) but we found the main road that rings the island to be very good.
+Dave pays $22 USD for a local driver’s license which is easily obtained at the rental car counter.
+In Saint Lucia, they drive on the left (not my husband’s favorite – see Ireland trip last summer).
+But luckily, we find the main road that rings the island to be very good.

-The road up to our apartment, however, was a different story.
-Unpaved and full of potholes, there were several times we questioned whether we were actually supposed to be driving on this road.
+The road up to our apartment, however, is a different story.
+Unpaved and full of potholes, there are several times we question whether we are actually supposed to be driving on this road.

-Luckily, once we found the apartment, the road was immediately forgotten.
-The apartment was spacious and had everything we needed, including a spectacular view over Soufriere and the Petit Piton.
+Luckily, once we find the apartment, the road is immediately forgotten.
+The apartment is spacious and has everything we need.
+Including a spectacular view over Soufriere and the Petit Piton.

 The Beaches of Saint Lucia

 We decide on the two-for-one combo of Anse Chastanet and Anse Mamin.
-Two beaches connected by a short walking trail.
+The two beaches are connected by a short walking trail.

-It was a lovely beach, but our guest book had indicated that most everyone preferred smaller, quieter Anse Mamin, the beach used by guests of the exclusive Jade Mountain Resort.
+It’s a lovely beach.
+But our guest book indicated that most everyone preferred smaller, quieter Anse Mamin, the beach used by guests of the exclusive Jade Mountain Resort.

-Luckily, we’ve arrived late enough in the afternoon that a few of the palapas with comfy lounge chairs had already been vacated for the day by Jade Mountain guests.
+Luckily, we’ve arrived late enough in the afternoon that a few of the palapas with comfy lounge chairs have already been vacated for the day by Jade Mountain guests.

-Like last night’s restaurant, they were also out of half of the items listed on their menu (a theme with Saint Lucia restaurants, apparently), but we each selected a delicious pasta dish and the accompanying beautiful sunset views made it a great night overall.
+Like last night’s restaurant, they are also out of half of the items listed on their menu (a theme with Saint Lucia restaurants, apparently).
+But we each select a delicious pasta dish and the accompanying beautiful sunset views make it a great night overall.

 Sulphur Springs Park

-The next day we spent most of the day savoring the view from the apartment and studying for our upcoming 6-day sailing course (more on that in the next post but, trust me, a LOT of studying is involved).
+We spend most of day three savoring the view from the apartment and studying for our upcoming 6-day sailing course (more on that in the next post but, trust me, a LOT of studying is involved).

 You have the option to drive through the volcano with a guide, relax in the rejuvenating mud baths or purchase a combo ticket for both.

 The guide explains that we should rinse off in the pool first and then begin to dip our hands in the buckets of volcanic mud (brought down from the volcano each morning) and paint it all over our bodies.

-Note: On our one day back on the island after St. Vincent, we went back for more!
-This time instead of arriving just before closing, we arrived shortly after opening at 9am.
-Again, we were rewarded with a minimal crowd, just a handful of locals enjoying a morning beauty regiment.
-We slathered on the mud and patiently let it dry longer than the first time before getting back in the pool.
+This time instead of arriving just before closing, we arrive shortly after opening at 9am.
+Again, we are rewarded with a minimal crowd, just a handful of locals enjoying a morning beauty regiment.
+We slather on the mud and patiently let it dry longer than the first time before getting back in the pool.

 Diamond Falls Botanical Gardens, Waterfall & Mineral Baths

-We decide to try the private bath for two since it was only $7 each.
-Before heading into our private cabana, we grabbed a couple of rum punches from the gift shop café and relaxed in the thermal hot springs before closing.
+We decide to try the private bath for two since it’s only $7 each.
+Before heading into our private cabana, we grab a couple of rum punches from the gift shop café.
+Then, we spend the next 30 minutes relaxing in the thermal hot springs before closing.

-Yes, you’ll meet plenty of people on the island who want to sell you something, but you’ll also meet so many wonderful people and have the opportunity to experience the unique natural beauty of this Caribbean island paradise.
+Yes, you’ll meet plenty of people on the island who want to sell you something.
+But you’ll also meet so many wonderful people and have the opportunity to experience the unique natural beauty of this Caribbean island paradise.